HealthSamurai/documentation/security-and-access-control-1/security/role-based-access-control-with-acl.md

 ## The goal

 When a user with the role `OrganizationAdmin` performs read request for some user like `GET /User/<user-id>`, Aidbox checks if `organization.id` of the requester and the desired user has the same organization reference.
-If the organization is the same Aidbox allows otherwise restricts access.
+If the organization is the same, Aidbox allows otherwise restricts access.

 ## Init Aidbox configuration project